fluent/diagtool/README.md

 Done installing documentation for fluent-diagtool after 0 seconds 1 gem installed
 ```
+When using /usr/sbin/td-agent-gem command, fluent-diagtool is installed under "/opt/td-agent/embedded/lib/ruby/gems/2.4.0/bin/" directory.
+You can add that directory to $PATH in .bash_profile.

 Otherwise, you can install Diagtool with common gem command.
 In this case, Ruby version higher than 2.3 might be required to install.
 ```